Current Essay: “Fetal or fatal Bovine Serum?”

 High reproducibility of trial results achieved with hPL

 The authors highlight the reproducibility of trial results achieved with hPL, while trial results achieved with FBS lack validity depending on batch-to-batch variations.
 Beside the more standardised culture conditions, hPL provides an increased biosafety and eliminates the ethically questionable blood extraction from calf foetuses.
 Also from an economic point of view, hPL provides more attractive cell culture conditions: The supply and price of hPL is independent from the beef industry, from environmental effects and infectious diseases.
 In comparison, those external impacts provoke supply, quality and price fluctuations of FBS.

 HPL outperforms FBS in human cell culture trials

 Furthermore, hPL outperforms FBS in human cell culture trials.
 The superior performance of hPL reduces the required supplement concentration compared to FBS.
 Another critical point in regard to the cultivation of human cells is the unphysiological cell environment provided by FBS: The animal serum affects the natural processes in human cells.
 Consequently, the authors emphasise the need to use human cell culture supplements, especially for expansions of human cells.

 In comparison to FBS, our hPL products provide a physiological cell environment.
-Especially, our 3D system PLMATRIX is both 3D scaffold and nutrient source in one – resembling the physiological cell environment.
+Especially, our patented system ELAREM™ Matrix Kit is both gel scaffold and nutrient source in one – resembling the physiological cell environment.

-Discover our hPL products enhancing your cell culture from research to GMP purposes: www.pl-bioscience.com/products/
+Discover our hPL products enhancing your cell culture from research to GMP requirements: www.pl-bioscience.com/products/

 Source: Laborjournal, issue 7-8/2019.